 Access to Credit

 Open access to credit is a key principle of the CLA.
 Over 8.6 million Canadians are unable to walk into their local bank to access credit.
-The fintech lending community offers affordable credit to both prime and non-prime consumers.
-Across Canada and across the globe, the fintech lending sector plays an invaluable role in expanding access to credit products.
+The lending community must offer affordable credit to both prime and non-prime consumers.
+Across Canada and across the globe, the both banks and fintechs plays an invaluable role in expanding access to credit products.

 Many of our lenders offer loans to individuals who are new to credit, have little credit history or are temporarily going through difficulties financially but are likely to repay their debts.
-Our lenders seek to provide credit to “invisible primes” that can be found in our fast-changing workforce, that include gig drivers, influencers and an army of Zoom-based workers.
+Our lenders seek to provide credit to “invisible primes” that can be found in our fast-changing workforce.